zim32/mysql.dart/README.md

 dart test
 ```

+### Error handling

+This library throws tree types of exceptions: MySQLServerException, MySQLClientException and MySQLProtocolException.
+See api reference for description of each type.

+When exception is thrown, connection can be left in **connected** or **closed** state.

+As a general rule, if cause of exception is MySQL server error packet, connection will be left in connected state and can be reused.
+If cause of exception is logical error, such as unexpected packet or something inside parsing of mysql protocol, connection will be closed and can not be used anymore.

+It's up to developer to check connection state after catching exception.
+Inside your catch block, you can check connection status using **conn.connected** getter and decide what to do next.

 ### Troubleshooting

 There is separate **logging** branch of mysql_client.
 This branch will stay in sync with **main** branch of this repository, with one main difference - it has logging enabled.